-Not only does SICE provide solutions for all of these applications, but it also integrates weather stations in order to control variables that could affect road safety (gusts of wind, rain, ice on the road surface and visibility) as part of traffic supervision ITS systems on intercity roads.
+We also integrate weather stations to monitor variables that could affect road safety (wind gusts, rain, ice on the road, visibility, etc.) as part of the ITS systems for monitoring traffic on interurban roads.